New dump truck gives engineer Soldiers a hot ride with modern upgrades

 |0

-This work, New dump truck gives engineer Soldiers a hot ride with modern upgrades [Image 3 of 3], by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New dump truck gives engineer Soldiers a hot ride with modern upgrades, by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New dump truck gives engineer Soldiers a hot ride with modern upgrades

 LEAVE A COMMENT